Bruno-SSC/snap_intro/commit_log.md

     Rewrited the home styling with grid + possibly a few small changes here and there. com15
-    Improving animations at the sidemenu but got stuck with an annoying bug where once the grow animation of the dropdown container end (or seems like ends) it snaps (grows a little bigger quick).
+    Improving animations at the sidemenu but got stuck with an annoying bug where once the grow animation of the dropdown container end (or seems like ends) it snaps (grows a little bigger quick). com16
+    fixed a subscription memory leak, added a listener to change device without reloads, fixed the "grow" animation annoying bug and possibly more minor changes.